 Adherence to this pathway will be reviewed using the SEL Dermatology Pathways, Outcomes and Monitoring Framework which includes Key Performance Indicators agreed by South East London Integrated Medicines Optimisation Committee.
-See http://www.selondonics.org/selimoc for further details.
 The Dermatology and Pharmacy Departments may undertake separate clinical audits as part of their annual clinical audit plan.